What are Distributed Job Schedulers?

 Decades ago, it was sufficient to have a job scheduler on a machine –such as a mainframe– that could also execute scheduled workloads and batch jobs.
 As time wore on, however, and those IT environments grew, organizations, departments, and even teams brought in their own servers, databases, and operating systems built on a variety of scripting languages (Java, Python, UNIX, etc.).
 This resulted in a fragmented approach to job scheduling, with IT teams implementing schedulers and custom scripts for specific silos.

 In order to reliably schedule and automate workloads across silos, IT teams can use distributed job schedulers.
-Distributed schedulers can also support multiple specialized servers.
+The best job schedulers can also support multiple specialized servers.

 Architecture of a Distributed System